 If you’re planning to fix your energy rates, but know you’ll be moving soon, check with your energy supplier to make sure you can take the same deal with you.

-If I switch supplier, will my energy service be interrupted?
+If I switch suppliers, will my energy be interrupted?

 Switching is easy.
 Once you’ve chosen your new energy supplier, they’ll do everything for you, with no interruption to your service.
 The switch usually takes 21 days, so make sure you switch before the end of your contract, for the best possible rates.
 You don’t even have to inform your old supplier that you’re leaving.
 Phew!